-Raùl Castro announced in 2013 that this is his last term as president, bringing an end to the Castro regime in 2018.
+In 2013, Raùl Castro announced his last term as president, bringing an end to the Castro regime in 2018.
 We can only hope that this does not open up opportunities for huge glitzy hotels and fast food chains to infiltrate this outstandingly authentic and beautiful place.
+There has already been a relaxation on foreign car imports, allowing brand new motors to be shipped in by the few who can afford the huge fees.
 However, Cuba will always have a love for contagious, home-grown music, rum and cigars, three things that are deep in the veins of its citizens and encouraged to flourish by those who venture here, for it is impossible not to!
 Let the invigorating rhythm of salsa tunes, drifting from bars and small impromptu gatherings in old stone squares, lift your spirit and move your feet as you make your way around the wonderful island of Cuba.

 Cuba is a country that cannot be compared to any other!
 My time in Cuba was particularly interesting as I was travelling with a friend who grew up in Cuba so I gained an insight into local life through their friends and family but also because we arrived the day of the passing of Fidel Castro!
 While it was a privilege to be there for such a historic moment in history, it did also mean that I saw Cuba in two completely different lights.
 The time spent at the beginning of the trip saw the country subdued in mourning with quiet streets and closed bars, whereas the last week of the trip saw a reawakened country, perhaps even more energised than before with the silent expectation of what a new era could bring hanging in the air.
 After discussing what the future may hold with a number of Cubans I met during my trip the general consensus was that they don’t think things will change in the country any time soon.
 Therefore, if you still want to experience the ‘authentic Cuba’ of the past few decades or ‘Castro’s Cuba’ as it has come to be known, then you likely still have a window of a few years to do this successfully.